slbabin/poster-shop-gp/README.md

    - The poster detail page will render the information for the chosen product and allow the user to select a size and add the item to the shopping bag:

-        - Poster Details - This is a dynamic page that will display the selected poster's image, title, price, category, descriptiona and artist.
+        - Poster Details - This is a dynamic page that will display the selected poster's image, title, price, category, description and artist.
         - Size Selector - The size selector can be used to select the specific size the user wants to purchase.
         - Add to Bag Button - Below the size selector there is the Add to Bag button which allows the user to add the desired product and size to their shopping basket for purchasing.
         - Keep Shopping Button - After the user added the desired poster to the shopping basket, they have the option to continue shopping by clicking on the Keep shopping button which is located next to the Add to bag button.